 Luxembourg, Germany, Spain, 7th – 18th March 2017

-Three young EMCY Prize winners worked with pupils from public schools with high percentage of migrants.
-After a 5-days workshop in Luxembourg at the UGDA Music School with the practical introduction and preparation session, they gave outreach sessions and evening concerts in Luxembourg, Germany and Spain.
-The tour is planned also for 2018 and it will be in cooperation with UGDA Music School, Jeunesses Musicales Spain and the Flying Gorillas.
+Three young EMCY Prize winners worked with pupils from public schools with an high percentage of migrants.
+After a 5-days workshop, which took place with an introduction and preparation session at the UGDA Music School, in Luxembourg, they gave outreach sessions and evening concerts in Luxembourg, Germany and Spain.
+The tour is planned also for 2018 and it will be in cooperation with Egerland-Stiftung, UGDA Music School, Jeunesses Musicales Spain and the Flying Gorillas .

 ”GIVE MUSIC A FUTURE was a unique experience that inspired me in many ways.
 It made me realize how music can connect people from different countries and social backgrounds and how it can spread joy and happiness among all people.”
 Beatrice Picard